For additional information or to view currently available work by Nicholas Bonamy, please contact us.

 Often unknowingly, the choices he makes in his work are influenced by juxtaposition, double meanings and instinct.
 Noah himself is usually blind as to where each piece will take him, and according to him, that's exactly how he prefers it.

-acrylic on canvas 62 x 48 in inquire for price
+acrylic on canvas 62 x 48 in

 Earn Your Title

-acrylic on canvas 64 x 52 in inquire for price
+acrylic on canvas 64 x 52 in

-acrylic, collage on canvas 64 x 50 in inquire for price
+acrylic, collage on canvas 64 x 50 in

 Mixed-media artist Joey Feldman works in Los Angeles, California.
 Feldman’s works are figurative with a frenetic, cartoonish style at their core.
 With line art applied to its fullest extent, Feldman’s initial, fast-sketched lines play a role in the final piece.
 Then, with paint and ink splatters, Feldman finishes each with a visceral urgency that captivates upon first glance.
 An only child who kept mostly to himself, Feldman first fell in love with art and illustrations through comic books and with Marvel pages he first taught himself to draw by tracing panels.
 Known for his constant sketching in grade school, Feldman would receive a special award at his grade school graduation entitled “Classroom Cartoonist,” which was created specifically to commend his budding talents as an artist.